agentio/serviceinfrastructure/content/docs/endpoints/next17-2.md

 When calls go through they get forward to your backend, and if a call is rejected, say it's not authenticated, it never gets to your backend.
 About a year and a half ago when we really started saying, hey, we want to handle any language, it was clear to us that we needed an IDL that could describe these APIs.
 When we stepped away from the framework world, we need a way for you to tell us what your API is no matter what language you're writing it.

 And so we looked around at the different IDLs that existed at that time and we saw that Swagger really had a lot of traction, and we decided that we would adopt Swagger for this project.
-And just about that time that we started working with them, they announced that they were forming-- or they told us that they were forming the open API initiative.
-So we became one of the founding members of the open API initiative, along with a lot of other industry heavyweights, and are now brothers in arms apogee to join this initiative that owns the open API specification.
+And just about that time that we started working with them, they announced that they were forming-- or they told us that they were forming the Open API Initiative.
+So we became one of the founding members of the Open API Initiative, along with a lot of other industry heavyweights, and are now brothers in arms Apigee to join this initiative that owns the OpenAPI Specification.
 So we're using the open API spec, not just to describe the surface of your API, but also the config for how you want us to manage it.

 So you use extensions in the open API spec to say, hey, these methods need auth, or use an API key here, and we really like that.
 We really think it's a powerful and kind of imperative way for you to describe the way you want us to manage your API.